 Take a bath

 It sounds so simple, but this was the single most important thing I did the first year after my son was born.
 Even if it was midnight and the baby woke up 5 minutes after I got in, I still had those 5 minutes and they absolutely made a difference in my overall well-being.
+Prepare a cup of premium loose hot tea, get the warm bath ready and then just relax.

 - Aura Cacia Aromatherapy Bubble Bath, Relaxing Lavender